 Prior to the California Highway Patrol each county was responsible for traffic enforcement with funds provided by the State Division of Motor Vehicles, Department of Finance from 1923 to 1929 and were known as the dual control officers because the counties submitted candidates to the state who appointed the officers.
 Only about 36 of the 58 counties participated in the program from 1923 to 1929.
 In 1929 the remaining counties, except Los Angeles became part of the C.H.P.

-These three examples both have the Market St. address.
+This example has the Market St. address.

 Diminutive but rare, this Traffic Clerk badge is Gold Front with a riveted rank panel, made by Ed Jones Co.
 Oakland, CAL.